 OU Timely Warning Policy

-The University of Oklahoma Police Department (OUPD) on the Norman and Health Sciences Center campuses, in consultation with their campus Vice President of Administration and Finance or his/her designee and OU security on the Schusterman Center campus in consultation with the OU-Tulsa president or his/her designee, are responsible for issuing Timely Warnings and Emergency Notifications to the campus community.
-OUPD will continuously work and coordinate with local law police agencies.
+The University of Oklahoma Police Department (OUPD) on the Norman, Health Sciences Center (OUHSC PD), and OU-Tulsa (OU-Tulsa PD) campuses, in consultation with their campus Vice President of Operations or his/her designee and in consultation with the OU-Tulsa president or his/her designee, are responsible for issuing Timely Warnings and Emergency Notifications to the campus community.
+All three campus police departments will continuously work and coordinate with local law police agencies.

 Anyone with information warranting a Timely Warning, Emergency Notification or activating the University’s emergency communications system should report the circumstances to OUPD immediately.
 The University will issue warnings or notifications as appropriate to keep the campus community informed about safety and security matters on an ongoing basis and to prevent similar crimes from occurring.
 The decision to issue a Timely Warning or Emergency Notification shall be decided on a case-by-case basis in compliance with the Clery Act and considering all available facts.
 The timing of the notification shall, in the first instance, be based upon whether the crime is considered a serious or continuing threat to students or employees and the possible risk of compromising law enforcement efforts.

 Timely Warnings are issued for crimes to persons or property including arson, burglary, aggravated assault, criminal homicide, motor vehicle theft, robbery and sex offenses.
 Timely Warnings also may be issued for other crimes as deemed necessary.
 Upon receipt of all relevant information, such warnings will, as circumstances warrant, be issued in a manner to best protect the campus community.